jfechete/ImageLabeler/README.md

 # Image Labeler
 I made this to more easily label images for machine learning projects.

+## usage
+To install, simply install all needed modules from requirements.txt using pip.
+Once done, run the main.py file using Python.
-To use it, run main.py and then select a folder that contains image files and a "config.ini" file in it.
+You will then be prompted to select a folder, choose one that contains image files and a "config.ini" file in it.
+You can then begin labeling images.
+The center image is the one currently being labeled, and you can click any side image to cycle, or use the arrow keys.
+The possible labels you can assign are at the top.

 ## config.ini
 The "config.ini" file can have two sections.